-We have some resources that can help build your cycling confidence and skills:
+We have some resources that can help build your cycling confidence, skills and knowledge:

-Learn more about the rules you need to follow in The official New Zealand road code.
+Learn more about the rules you need to follow in The official New Zealand code for cyclists.

 Wearing an approved safety helmet dramatically reduces the risk of a skull fracture if your head hits an object or the road, which is why the law requires you to wear one.
 A helmet also reduces your chance of getting concussion and protects your head from cuts and scrapes.